- Module Code:

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-- Provide grounding in family law in England and Wales.
+- Provide grounding in family law in England and Wales;

 - The student will become aware of issues pertaining to violence within the home and family from the perspective of both adults and children.
-The course will also facilitate an understanding of the multiple ways in which reproductive technologies have changed our understanding of who is a child's parents.
-Similarly the relationships, obligations and responsiblities between parents and children.
-The State's duty to protect the rights of children will also be a focus.
+The module will also facilitate an understanding of the multiple ways in which reproductive technologies have changed our understanding of who is a child's parents.
+Similarly the relationships, obligations and responsibilities between parents and children.
+The State's duty to protect the rights of children will also be a focus;

 - The module aims to help the student to interrogate the concept of "family" from legal, religious and cultural perspectives.